1. FORMATION AND ACCEPTANCE

 11.5 Indexation (Annual Fee Adjustment)

-Terna may adjust Subscription Fees and any other recurring fees (if applicable) annually in line with CPI for the most recent available 12-month period.
-The adjusted fee shall apply from the first invoice issued on or after the anniversary of the Start Date stated in the relevant Order Form (or as otherwise specified in the Order Form).
+Unless otherwise stated in the Order Form, Terna may adjust Subscription Fees and any other recurring Fees annually in line with CPI for the most recent available twelve (12) month period or in accordance with Terna’s then-current standard pricing for the applicable service, as stated in the applicable Order Form.
+The adjusted Fee shall apply from the first invoice issued on or after the anniversary of the Subscription Start Date stated in the relevant Order Form, or as otherwise specified in the Order Form.

 11.6 Credit Assurance

-Terna may require advance payment or reasonable security if Terna has reasonable grounds to believe Customer may not meet payment obligations.
+Terna may require advance payment, a deposit, payment guarantee, letter of credit or other reasonable security if Terna has reasonable grounds to believe Customer may not meet its payment obligations, if Customer is late in payment or if the applicable Order Form involves customized Hardware, special procurement, export/import risk or significant third-party costs.

 12. CONFIDENTIALITY